Miami

 Miami is known for its glamour and cosmopolitan vibe, but what truly sets this city apart is its miles of sandy beaches, which coupled with year-round sunshine and pleasant warmth have cemented Miami's position as a top travel destination.
 Describing it merely as an international metropolis would be a gross understatement, given its North American core infused with Caribbean flair, a generous dose of Latin American influence, a hint of African heritage, a touch of Asian influence, and a sprinkle of European charm.
 All these elements and their fascinating blend give Miami a vibrant and exhilarating cultural life.Find your trip

 South Beach, or SoBe for short, is Miami's most popular destination and is widely regarded as the world's ultimate nightlife hotspot.
 Even Ibiza can't compete with the vibrant energy of this beachside neighborhood.
-Situated at the southern end of Miami Beach, SoBe is home to numerous hotels, restaurants, bars, and clubs, all surrounded by a wide expanse of white sand and the soothing sounds of the ocean, creating an enchanting atmosphere.
+Situated at the southern end of Miami Beach, SoBe is home to numerous hotels, restaurants, bars, and clubs, all surrounded by a wide expanse of white sand and the soothing sounds of the ocean.
 This buzzing scene draws visitors from all over the world who come to experience the unique mix of sun, sand, and nightlife that SoBe has to offer.
 The neighborhood's trendy bars and clubs cater to a diverse range of tastes–from laid-back beachside lounges to high-energy dance clubs.
-And during the day, visitors can soak up the sun on the beach, stroll along the iconic Ocean Drive, or explore the art deco architecture that gives the neighborhood its distinct character.
+And during the day, visitors can soak up the sun on the beach, stroll along the iconic Ocean Drive, or explore the Art Deco architecture that gives the neighborhood its distinct character.

 Wynwood Walls is a one-of-a-kind outdoor destination that showcases massive, vibrant street murals created by artists from all over the world.
 Located between Northeast 25th and 26th streets, this open-air art museum has become a mecca for street art enthusiasts and artists alike since its opening in 2009.
 With its ever-changing and constantly evolving art installations, Wynwood Walls has become a hub for cutting-edge creativity, offering visitors an oasis of color and inspiration in the heart of Miami's art district.
 The museum's captivating murals depict a wide range of themes and styles, from bold geometric patterns to thought-provoking social commentary.

 Situated on the southern tip of Florida, the Everglades is a vast wetland preserve spanning 1.5 million acres.
-It is the only subtropical wetland in North America as well as the only place in the world where alligators and crocodiles live side by side.
+It is the only subtropical wetland in North America and the only place in the world where alligators and crocodiles live side by side.
 This expansive ecosystem is home to many endangered species, including the leatherback turtle, Florida panther, and West Indian manatee.
-As there is no public transportation to the park, the best way to get to this wildlife experience is by renting a car or by joining an organized boat or bus tour.
+As there is no public transportation to the park, renting a car or joining an organized boat or bus tour is the best way to get to this wildlife experience.

 This guided walking and tasting tour takes you on a three-hour adventure, experiencing culinary treats in South Beach Miami.
 While the tour combines delicious food and drinks by passing five different restaurants and cafés, it also gives you a first (and lasting) impression of the city itself.